appsemble/appsemble/docs/reference/page.md

 ## `navigation`

 The type of navigation displayed on the page.
 This overrides the navigation property of the app itself.
-Defaults to `left` if navigation or App navigation are not set.
+Defaults to `left-menu` if navigation or App navigation are not set.

 Set to `bottom` to use a navigation pane at the bottom of the screen instead of the default side menu.
 Set to `hidden` to display no navigational menus at all.